-NOTE: When the leveling cycle has started, it is important there is no movement inside the RV until leveling is complete.
+When the leveling cycle has started, it is important there is no movement inside the RV until leveling is complete.
 Failure to remain still during leveling could affect the performance of the leveling system.

-- 1. Turn on the touchpad.

-- 2. LED will light up solid green.

-- 3. Select AUTO LEVEL and the auto leveling process begins.
+- 1. Turn on the touchpad. - 2.
+LED will light up solid green. - 3.
+Select AUTO LEVEL and the auto leveling process begins.
 Front of the RV will seek a position near level.
-Rear jacks will be grounded (on 4 point system).
-Side to side leveling will begin.
+Rear jacks will be grounded (on 4-point system).
+Side to side leveling will begin. - 4.
+Each jack will perform a final grounding touch.

-NOTE: On a 6 point system the 2 middle jacks will be grounded to stabilize the trailer.
-The 2 middle jacks do not level the RV
+On a 6-point system, the (2) middle jacks will be grounded to stabilize the trailer.
+The (2) middle jacks do not level the RV.

-NOTE: If the AUTO LEVEL sequence does not perform as described above, place the system in manual mode and test that the jacks operate correctly by using the OneControl touch panel inside the RV.
+If the AUTO LEVEL sequence does not perform as described above, place the system in manual mode and test that the jacks operate correctly by using the OneControl touch panel inside the RV.